BC Short Term RENTAL REGISTRY

-Do buyers pay GST on a phase 2?
+Do buyers pay GST on PHASE 2?

 Let’s talk about GST and a hotel-condo, for example, the Westin, known in Whistler as a phase 2 Property.
 Owners of a phase 2 can use the property for personal use up to 28 days in winter and up to 28 days in summer, but when it’s not in use it must be available to be rented out.